wzhudev/reverse-linear-sync-engine/README.md

 I specialize in collaborative software, focusing on rich text editors and spreadsheets. **Collaboration engines**, also known as **data sync engines**, play a pivotal role in enhancing user experience.
 They enable real-time, simultaneous edits on the same file while offering features like offline availability and file history.
 Typically, engineers use **operational transformation (OT)** or **conflict-free replicated data types (CRDTs)** to build these sync engines.
 While these technologies are effective for editors and spreadsheets, they may not be ideal for other types of applications.
 Here's why.

-OT is widely recognized for its complexity.
-This stems from the need to account for diverse data models and operation sets across different applications, which requires significant effort to implement accurate operations and transformation functions.
+OT is widely adopted but notorious for its complexity.
+This complexity stems from the need to account for diverse data models and operation sets across different applications, which requires significant effort to implement accurate operations and transformation functions.
 While OT excels at synchronizing edits, preserving user intent, and handling conflicts, its complexity often makes it overkill for simpler use cases—such as managing user information or file metadata—where a straightforward **last-writer-wins** approach might suffice.

 CRDTs, on the other hand, appear more user-friendly.
 They offer built-in support for fundamental data structures (e.g., texts, lists, maps, counters), reducing the workload for developers.
 However, CRDTs often introduce metadata overhead and become challenging to manage in scenarios involving partial syncing or permission controls—such as when users can only access a subset of files.
 These issues arise because CRDTs are primarily designed for decentralized systems, while most modern applications still depend on centralized servers.
 Although I am personally an advocate of CRDTs, they often fall short for some practical use cases.